informatica752/Informatica7522/LLM.md

 ```
 Could you please give me the exact latitude and longitude of the Basilica of San Petronio (Bologna)?
 ```
+### LLM Outputs

+Below are the visual results obtained from the models, showing how they naturally extracted and presented the precise geographical coordinates of the Basilica

 🤖 **ChatGPT Response**

 <img width="657" height="250" alt="image" src="https://github.com/user-attachments/assets/c99375f6-f02f-431d-9616-dd859a164dc8" />